aorwall/evactor-twitter/README.md

 }
 ```

-### Trending hashtags
+### Popular hashtags
-Look for trending hashtags by analysing events with a specific hashtag that more than doubles in a 15 minutes time.
+Look for popular hashtags by analysing how many times events with a specific hashtag occured in a 15 minutes time.

 #### Filter
 A [*Filter*](https://github.com/aorwall/evactor/blob/master/core/src/main/scala/org/evactor/process/route/Filter.scala) subscribes to `twitter` and filters out    all status updates not containing hashtags and publishes the rest to the channel `twitter:hashtag` categorized by hashtag.